 How Much Is The Cost Of A Fluoride Treatment?

 Several factors may affect the cost of fluoride treatment.
 It is therefore recommended that you ask your dentist about the fluoride treatment cost.
 However, fluoride treatment cost about $10 to $30.

 How Much Fluoride Do You Need?

 According to the American Dental Association (ADA), it is recommended that you undergo a professional fluoride treatment every 3, 6, or 12 months, although the frequency of treatment may also depend on your oral health.
-For instance, if you have a high risk of having dental cavities, your dentist may recommend a special fluoride treatment regularly at home.
+For instance, if you have a high risk of having dental cavities, your emergency dentist may recommend a special fluoride treatment regularly at home.